Media

 What kinds of writing samples are you looking for?

 Anything that describes science in a way that’s engaging, accessible and not overly technical.
 Unpublished school papers and articles for a college/university newspaper are some of the most typical examples.
 While you can submit multimedia if you like, at least one sample needs to be a standard written piece.
 Writing samples don’t have to be about environmental science.
 However, if your article deals with a non-physical science (like psychology, sociology or anthropology), make sure to highlight any natural science background elsewhere in your application.
-Not sure if you’re clip is “science-y” enough?
+Not sure if your piece is “science-y” enough?
 Use this test: Does your article take something complex, and break it down in a clear, engaging way for general readers?

 Note: If multiple people contributed to a piece you’re submitting, please highlight or otherwise note the portions that reflect your writing.
 The only type of writing sample we don’t encourage are Q&As.
 They’re a great way to highlight interesting voices, but they don’t tell us much about how YOU write.